 well, then he’d leave her there to… there to… to just sit and eat her jalebis. or whatever.

-he left earlier than usual since he didn’t want to be late. di was not happy, she nagged till he was out the door.
+he left earlier than usual since he didn’t want to be late. di was not happy, she nagged till he was at the door.

 he gave her a hasty peck on her cheek as he rushed out, “di, if i don’t have breakfast one day, nothing will happen… promise, di… really, all your fasts and things… imagine i am fasting for one meal, ok?” he muttered with a little superior sort of smile.

-“for what, a beautiful bride?” snapped back anjali, not at all fazed by her brother’s words. she was not happy about him skipping meals, it was not good for a diabetic. she made a face and turned away, and found shyam standing right there, a faint smile on his lips.
+“for what, a beautiful bride?” snapped back anjali, not at all fazed by her brother’s words. she didn’t like him skipping meals, it was not good for a diabetic. she made a face and turned away, and found shyam standing right there, a faint smile on his lips.

 “oh!” anjali’s voice went up one notch, “aap? when did you get up, and you’re ready! are you also running away without eating?”